 The symptoms are similar to flu-like symptoms.
 The incubation period, where those are likely to spread the virus without the symptoms being obvious, can last anywhere between two and 14 days, as per differing reports.

 Those infected with COVID-19 start with a fever - which is why those travelling in China have been pictured having their temperature taken electronically - and a dry cough.
-These symptoms are typically quote routine for a common cold.
+These symptoms are typical for a common cold.
 However, roughly a week after these symptoms set in, patients have experienced a shortness of breath and have needed medical assistance.
-The current fatalities due to the virus have been elderly people and those who have already been unwell somewhat.

 Does anyone in the UK have Coronavirus?

-At the time of writing, 1,391 cases have now been confirmed within the UK.
+At the time of writing, on the 30th January, 2020, 1,391 cases had been confirmed within the UK.
+That number has now grown exponentially.

-In order to contain the virus, residents were been flown back to the UK from China, and kept under quarantine.
-Travel has been restricted to a number of countries to limit the spread, sporting and entertainments events have been cancelled or rescheduled, and educations facilities have closed or moved to online classes.
+In order to contain the virus, residents were initially flown back to the UK from China, and kept under quarantine.
+International travel has been banned, sporting and entertainment events have been cancelled or rescheduled, and educational facilities have closed or moved to online classes.

 Can I still buy stuff from China online?
 Or can this spread the virus?